makerdao/mips/MIP77/MIP77.md

 * Recognized Delegates are eligible for DAI and MKR compensation from the Maker Protocol under MIP78 and MIP79.
 * Becoming a Recognized Delegate carries prestige as a prominent community member and a greater ability to influence DAO activity and proceedings to align with the aims and ambitions of the Recognized Delegate.

-#### Shadow Delegate

-Any delegate that does not meet the requirements to become a Recognized Delegate.
+**Shadow Delegate:** Any delegate that does not meet the requirements to become a Recognized Delegate.
 These delegates may not associate a name with their delegate contract but will still be listed in the UI.

 ### MIP77c2: Becoming a Recognized Delegate

 The followings steps must be undertaken by any delegate wishing to become a Recognized Delegate in the Maker Protocol, although they need not be completed in this specific order:

 1. **Inform a Governance Facilitator of the intention to become a Recognized Delegate**.
 2. **Read and sign-up for the Delegates Code of Conduct**.
 The canonical Code of Conduct is defined in MIP77c3.
 The sign-up method is left at the discretion of the delegate.
 Some options include:
    * Signing a message on-chain.
    * Confirming that they have read and agreed to it within their Recognized Delegate Platform post (see step 3).
    * Upload a copy of the Code of Conduct to a content-addressed distributed file system with a statement saying they have agreed to it.
 For example, IPFS or Swarm.
-3.  **Fill in and post a Recognized Delegate Platform to the delegates category of the MakerDAO forum**.
+1.  **Fill in and post a Recognized Delegate Platform to [the delegates category of the MakerDAO forum](https://forum.makerdao.com/c/governance/delegates/43)**.
 The Recognized Delegate Platform is a chance for delegates to lay out what they stand for as a delegate within MakerDAO.
 It is the lens through which MKR Holders will see Recognized Delegates and their actions.
-Deviation from the template is acceptable, but delegates should try to cover everything in the template.
+Deviation from [the template](https://github.com/makerdao/community/blob/master/governance/delegates/template/profile.md) is acceptable, but delegates should try to cover everything in the template.
 Contact details and Conflict of Interest disclosures are mandatory.
 The sections that can be ignored are marked as "optional".
-4.  **Participate in a 'Meet Your Delegate Meeting'**.
+2.  **Participate in a 'Meet Your Delegate Meeting'**.
 The Governance Facilitators will schedule this in collaboration with prospective Recognized Delegates and will host and manage the meeting recording.
-The Governance Facilitators will arrange for the meeting recording to be uploaded to the MakerDAO youtube channel.
+The Governance Facilitators will arrange for the meeting recording to be uploaded to [the MakerDAO YouTube channel](https://www.youtube.com/c/MakerDAO).
 The Governance Facilitators can arrange to remove the recording in the future if the participant wishes to cease being a Recognized Delegate (see MIP77c7).
 There is no requirement for a prospective Recognized Delegate to appear on camera, but audio is required.
 The general format of these meetings is as follows:
     * 30 minutes total duration.
-    * 5-10 minutes presentation by the delegate highlighting their platform, relevant background and what they feel they can offer as a MakerDAO Recognized Delegate.
+    * 5-10 minutes presentation by the delegate highlighting their platform, relevant background, and what they feel they can offer as a MakerDAO Recognized Delegate.
     * The remaining time will be used for a Question and Answer session for members of the Maker Community to ask questions of the delegate.
-5.  **Set up a delegate contract using the voting portal UI [here](https://vote.makerdao.com/account)**.
+1.  **Set up a delegate contract using the voting portal UI [here](https://vote.makerdao.com/account)**.
 It is recommended that delegates verify the contract on etherscan (instructions [here](https://dux.makerdao.network/Verifying-a-delegate-contract-on-Etherscan-df677c604ac94911ae071fedc6a98ed2) and [here](https://github.com/brianmcmichael/makerdao-stuff/blob/master/VerifyVoteDelegate.md)).
-6.  **Add Recognized Delegate details to GitHub**.
-A Pull Request should be made to the MakerDAO Community Github repo.
+2.  **Add Recognized Delegate details to GitHub**.
+A Pull Request should be made to [the MakerDAO Community Github repo](https://github.com/makerdao/community).
 The Pull Request should include updated versions of the template files that can be found [here](https://github.com/makerdao/community/tree/master/governance/delegates/template).
 The addition of an avatar is not required but is recommended.
 These files should be copied to a new folder whose name matches the delegate contract address.
 The Governance Facilitators can arrange assistance with this step if required.

 ### MIP77c3: Recognized Delegate Code of Conduct